Raleigh Bicycle Company: The Raleigh Chopper

 The Raleigh Chopper was designed by Nottingham native Alan Oakley, though this has been disputed by Cambridge designer Tom Karen.
 The Chopper was patented in the UK in 1967 and patented in the US in 1968.
 The bike was the "must have" item and signifier of "coolness" for many children at the time.
 The Chopper was first available for sale in June 1969 in North America.
 It went on sale in the UK in 1970 and sold well, and was a key factor in reviving the company's fortunes.
-The Chopper featured a 3-speed Sturmey-Archer gear hub, shifted using a top-tube mounted gear lever reminiscent of the early Harley-Davidson suicide shifter – one of its "cool" features.
-Other differences were the unusual frame, long padded seat with backrest, sprung suspension at the back, high-rise handlebars, and differently sized front (16") and rear (20") wheels.
+The Chopper featured a three-speed Sturmey-Archer gear hub, shifted using a top-tube mounted gear lever reminiscent of the early Harley-Davidson suicide shifter – one of its "cool" features.
+Other differences were the unusual frame, long padded seat with backrest, sprung suspension at the back, high-rise handlebars, and differently sized front (16-inch) and rear (20-inch) wheels.
 Tyres were wider than usual for the time, with a chunky tread on the rear wheel, featuring red highlights on the sidewall.
 The price was from approximately £32 for a standard Chopper to £55 for the deluxe.
 Two smaller versions, the Chipper and Tomahawk, also sold well.

 The Mk 2 Chopper was an improved version from 1972.
-It had the option of five-speed derailleur gears in the United States, but all UK bikes had the 3 speed hub, with the exception of a model introduced in 1973 and only available in a bizarre shade of pink.
+It had the option of five-speed derailleur gears in the United States, but all UK bikes had the three-speed hub, with the exception of a model introduced in 1973 and only available in a bizarre shade of pink.
 This model was discontinued in 1976.
 The Mk 2 had a shorter seat and the frame modified to move the rear of the seat forward, this helped prevent the bike tipping up.
-The shorter seat also made it harder to ride '2 up' (2 people on the bike at a time).
+The shorter seat also made it harder to ride '2 up' (two people on the bike at a time).
 The Chopper remained in production until 1982, when the rising popularity of the BMX bicycle caused sales to drop off.

 Raleigh revisited the chopper design in recent times, with great success although the new version has had some changes to conform to modern safety laws.
 Gone is the top tube shifter and long integrated seat, but the look and feel of the bike remain.